JovanaAleksic/options-data/README.md

 ## Usage

-1. Ensure IBKR Trader Workstation or IB Gateway is running and accepting API connections on port 7497
+1. Ensure IBKR Trader Workstation or IB Gateway is running and accepting API connections on port 7497, or adjust the port number within the script
 2. Run the data collection script:

 ```bash